 · Artificial intelligence applications to radiology in the acute setting

 The scientific work included in this section will illustrate emergency and trauma radiology as a sub-specialty of Radiology from a clinical, scientific and educational perspective.
 The scientific work must display the multitude and depth of knowledge and expertise that is required within the field of emergency and trauma radiology.
 Critical to Emergency Radiology is research to optimize and standardize protocols for state-of-the art technologies and other technological advancements in trauma imaging, promoting standard of care in Emergency Radiology across the globe.
 Scientific work on diversity and inclusiveness is also highly encouraged.
 The hope of this section is to develop global citizens in the advocacy of Emergency Radiology.

-Emergency Radiology welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge and Systematic Review.
+Emergency Radiology welcomes submissions of the following article types: Brief Research Report, Case Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review and Systematic Review.